THXel/Boshy-Randomizer/README_EN.txt

 --------------------------------------------------------------
 DISCLAIMER:
 --------------------------------------------------------------
-This project is unofficial and not affiliated with Solgryn or any official "I Wanna Be The Boshy" releases.
+This project is unofficial and not affiliated with Solgryn (Grynsoft) or any official "I Wanna Be The Boshy" releases.

 Use at your own risk.